Basketball Coaching Staff

 Assistant Varsity Coach

-Coach Black is entering his first season at THS after spending the past six seasons on staff as the Director of Basketball Operations at UAB.
+Coach Black is entering his second season at THS after spending the past six seasons on staff as the Director of Basketball Operations at UAB.
 Coach Black has extensive college coaching experience having served on staffs at Penn State University, Navy, and East Stroudsburg University.
 He joined the coaching profession after his playing career ended at Penn State.
 Coach Black earned a bachelors degree from Penn State as well as a masters degree from UAB.
 He and his wife (Amy) live in Birmingham.

-Head Freshmen Coach/ Assistant Varsity Coach
+Head JV Coach/ Assistant Varsity Coach

 Jesse Wukasch enters his third season at Thompson High School after serving the previous ten at various NCAA division I, II, & III college levels.
 Originally from Memphis, TN, coaching has taken him all over the country with coaching stops at Fairmont State University, Wheeling Jesuit University, Bethany College (WV), University of Southern Mississippi, University of New Orleans, and University of Memphis.
 Prior to launching his coaching career, Coach Wukasch played college basketball at Belhaven University in Jackson, Mississippi.
 He and his wife (Jessica) live in Alabaster and have two daughters (Lily and Lydia).

 Assistant JV Coach